ModyQyW/vue-demo/README.md

-# vue-demo
+# vue2-todo-list-demo

-A simple demo for new Vuer.
+A simple todo-list demo for new Vuer.

 ## Dependencies